Selkirk4books.com Email Orders Who is Selkirk?

 "Bugger, where's that password?"

-An increasing number of passwords is one big negative of this digital world.
+Who's never said that?
+An increasing number of passwords is a negative of this digital world.
 If you save your passes online, you're vulnerable to hackers.
-Use the same password for everything — you'll be fastest except you'll be hacked.
+If it's digital, it's hackable!
+So, get a book!

 Puzzle Book Cover